 You would be an undergraduate research assistant.
 The specific responsibilities would depend on the project and the faculty member you choose to work with.

-8. I am graduating at the end of the Winter, 2018 quarter.
+- I am graduating at the end of the Winter quarter in my final year.
 Am I still eligible to apply?

 No. This program is for students who are interested in Economics research only.